openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/README.md

 This meta-analysis suggests that the clinical intervention *is* effective.

-Details of the studies included are in the [evidence table](../../wiki/Evidence-Table).
+Details of the studies included are in the [evidence table](../../wiki/Evidence-Table) and [risk of bias assessment](../../wiki/Risk-of-bias-assessment).
 Rationale for studies excluded may be listed at the end of the references below.

 ![alt text](https://raw.githubusercontent.com/openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/master/forest%20plots/all%20trials.png "Principle results")